LeusExMachina/Statistics-blog/homework7/researches7.md

 A set $E$ that does not satisfy the Carathéodory criterion is not Lebesgue-measurable.
 Non-measurable sets do exist; an example is the Vitali sets.

+Then, the Lebesgue measure of a set $E$ coincides with its Lebesgue outer measure when $E$ respects the Carathéodory criterion, while it's not defined if $E$ does not respect it.

 #### Lebesgue-measurable functions [1](https://en.wikipedia.org/wiki/Lebesgue_integration#Measurable_functions)

 We start with a measure space $(E, X, \mu)$ where $E$ is a set, $X$ is a $\sigma$-algebra of subsets of $E$, and $\mu$ is a (non-negative) measure on $E$ defined on the sets of $X$.